Simple Binary Hypothesis Testing under Local Differential Privacy and Communication Constraints: Conclusion

 Our results highlight the critical role played by threshold channels in both communication- and privacy-constrained settings.
 We showed that for any distribution pair, the channel with output size $\ell$ that maximizes the output divergence (Hellinger, Kullback--Leibler, or any quasi-convex function in general) among all channels with fixed output size $\ell$ must be a threshold channel.
 Furthermore, optimal private channels with output size $\ell$ admit a decomposition into a threshold channel cascaded with a private channel.
 These two results underpin our algorithmic contributions.

 There are many interesting open problems stemming from our work that would be worth exploring.
 We did not characterize instance-optimal sample complexity in the moderate-privacy regime; our work shows that it is not characterized in terms of the Hellinger divergence and total variation distance, but leaves open the possibility of some other divergence, such as the $E_\gamma$ divergence, capturing the sample complexity.
 We identified a forbidden structure for optimal private channels; however, the best algorithm from Kairouz, Oh, and Viswanath~\cite{KaiOV16} does not use this information at all.
 It would be interesting to see if that algorithm could be made more efficient by incorporating the extra structural information.
 Many open questions remain for the approximate LDP setting, as well.
 There is no known upper bound on the number of outputs that suffice for optimal approximate LDP channels.
-It is plausible, but unknown, if instance-optimal private channels with $\ell>2$ outputs admit decompositions into threshold channels cascaded with private channels, similar to the pure LDP setting.
+It is unknown if instance-optimal approximately private channels with $\ell>2$ outputs admit decompositions into threshold channels cascaded with private channels, similar to the pure LDP setting.
+Some early investigations~\cite{ElaJog23} suggest that the set of extreme channels for $(0, \delta)$-private channels with $\ell = 3$ admit a simple description for arbitrary $[k]$.
+However, even for $\ell = 4$, the structure of extreme points can be quite complex.
 It would be interesting to see if optimal SLDP channels, which are efficient to find, are nearly instance optimal for approximate LDP.
+Finally, we did not address whether interactive protocols (sequential or blackboard) lead to strictly better sample complexities than the non-interactive ones considered in this paper.